julian-kraus/NLP-Repo/CV-Bot/readme.md

 ### Current status
 Current features:
 - Entered wrong format?
     - Ask question for missing information
 - Ask for data to be displayed
-  - Previous or specific works, regardless whether it is a question or stage
+  - Previous or specific or all works, regardless whether it is a question or stage
   - If it doesn't get recognized, user gets the possibility to enter again or continue
+- Multiple continuous points for education and work experience

 #### Goal: